rage/programming-23/data/part-11/4-more-recursion-examples.md

 The first item in the tuple is the number of _finished_ tasks, while the second item is the number of _unfinished_ tasks.
 The third and fourth items are the sums of workload estimates for the finished and unfinished tasks, respectively.

-If there is no task with the given id, the method should raise a `ValueError` exception.
+If there is no programmer with the given name, the method should raise a `ValueError` exception.

 </programming-exercise>